What’s a Credit Bureau? Examining the Top 3 Bureaus

 What Information Do the Credit Bureaus Monitor?

 Generally speaking, credit bureaus monitor credit and debt information.
-For example, a credit card issuer might share the number of financial accounts you have, when you opened or closed them, your maximum credit line for each account, and/or your payment history.
+For example, a credit card issuer might share the number of financial accounts you have, when you opened or closed them, your maximum credit line for each account, and/or your payment history, including if you pay your credit card bills when they are due.
 They may also collect information on debt collections and bankruptcies in your financial history.

 How Do Credit Bureaus Use Your Information?